 In the following, we present the results of all experiments in tabular form.
-For each test case (i.e., for each table row), the best result is marked bold, as well as any other results within 5% of the best one.
+For each test case (i.e., for each row in the following tables), the best result is marked bold, as well as any other results within 5% of the best one.
 In each case, smaller numbers are better.